syncfusion-content/flutter-docs/Flutter/pdf/working-with-pdf-templates.md

 ## Creating templates from existing PDF document

-Essential PDF supports to create the templates using [`CreateTemplate`](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageBase.html#Syncfusion_Pdf_PdfPageBase_CreateTemplate) method from an existing PDF document page and draw it in on a new PDF document.
+Essential PDF supports creating the templates using [`CreateTemplate`](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfPage/createTemplate.html) method from an existing PDF document page and draw it in on a new PDF document.

-The below code illustrates how to create the template from an existing page and draw it in new PDF document.
+The below code illustrates how to create the template from an existing page and draw it in a new PDF document.

 {% highlight dart %}

     //Load the PDF document.
     PdfDocument loadedDocument =
       PdfDocument(inputBytes: File('Input.pdf').readAsBytesSync());
-    //Gets the first page from the document
+    //Get the first page from the document.
     PdfPage loadedPage = loadedDocument.pages[0];
     //Create a PDF Template.
     PdfTemplate template = loadedPage.createTemplate();